revgrid/revgrid/etc/revgrid.api.md

 }

 // @public (undocumented)
-export class RevDataRowArrayMainDataServer<SF extends RevDataRowArraySchemaServer.Field> implements DataServer<SF> {
+export class RevDataRowArrayMainDataServer<BCS extends BehavioredColumnSettings, SF extends RevDataRowArraySchemaField<BCS>> implements DataServer<BCS, SF> {
     // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag addRow(dataRow: RevDataRowArrayMainDataServer.DataRow): void;
     // (undocumented)